MatchuPitchu/react-summary/Readme.md

         memo() has no cut off branch effect because on every re-execution of the App Component, toggleBtn fn is newly recreated;
-        solution: useCallback Hook that stores a function in React internal storage across component execution / re-evaluation -> so this function is NOT recreated with every execution and now remains the same for JS */}
+        solution: useCallback Hook that stores a function in React internal storage across component execution / re-evaluation -> so fn is NOT recreated with every execution and remains the same for JS */}
         <Button onClick={enableToggleBtn}>Enable Toggle Button</Button>
         <Button onClick={toggleBtn}>Toggle</Button>
       </div>